sGaps/pg_import/README.md

 ## Approach

-The goal is to insert more than 17M without using the `COPY` directive that `PostgreSQL` implements, and using a program written in python to achieve it.
+The goal was to insert more than 17M without using the `COPY` directive that `PostgreSQL` implements, and using a program written in python to achieve it.

 So, the first thing I needed was a way to create a database quickly.
 In this case, I used docker compose to configure a PostgreSQL service quickly, which can be run with the command: